Raff vs Oracle Cloud: Pricing, Features, and Use Cases

 Compute and Performance

-Raff standardizes its virtual machines using AMD EPYC processors and NVMe SSD storage.
+Raff standardizes its virtual machines using AMD EPYC processors, DDR5 memory, and NVMe SSD storage.
 Each VM tier provides a predictable combination of CPU, memory, and disk resources.
 This simplifies infrastructure planning because workloads can be mapped directly to VM tiers.

 Oracle Cloud provides a much broader set of compute options.
 Users can choose from AMD, Intel, and ARM-based instances and customize CPU and RAM allocations for certain instance types.
 This flexibility is useful for specialized workloads but requires more configuration during deployment.